AI-Assisted Decision Making with Human Learning: Acknowledgments

 \subsection{Optimality of Stationary Sequences}

 In this section, we analyze optimal sequences of feature selections in the setting of human learning.
-We assume that the true coefficients $a$ are distinct.\footnote{This assumption simplifies the analysis and is essentially without loss of generality, as we can always introduce a small amount of noise to ensure this property holds without significantly changing the instance.} We begin by defining stationary sequences:
+We assume that the magnitudes of the true coefficients are distinct, i.e., $|a_i|\neq |a_j|$ for $i\neq j$. \footnote{Equivalently, $\{a_i^2\}$ has no ties; this can be ensured by an arbitrarily small perturbation that does not affect our conclusions.}

+We begin by defining a stationary sequence as a sequence that always selects the same subset of features.